n1tsu/generic-onvif-server/README.md

 ## Configurations

 * Configurations can be loaded with the parameter `--configs`, use it multiple time to load multiple files.
-* You can put all configurations in a single file but be sure to load profile configurations last.
+* You can put all configurations in a single file but be sure to load PROFILE category last.
 * Example configurations can be found inside `configs` folder.
 * More details [here](configs/README.md)

 ## Camera

-Camera are loaded giving the path of a dynamic library implementing the `CameraGeneric` class interface with the argument `--cameralib`.
+Camera are loaded giving the path of a dynamic library implementing the `CameraGeneric` class interface.
+Add the path of the lib in the configuration category STREAM under the variable `camera_lib`.
 In the `camera` directory you can find `camera_generic.h` and `camera_generic_structs.h` specifiying `CameraGeneric` class interface.

 An example Makefile and two example camera libraries are within the directory :